caixiangibm/container-overview/README.md

 > IBM® Content Platform Engine (CPE) container is a Docker image that enables you to quickly deploy IBM Content Platform Engine without a traditional software installation.

 #### `CSS` [IBM Content Search Services](https://github.com/ibm-ecm/container-css)
-> IBM® Content Search Services container is a Docker image that enables you to quickly deploy IBM Content Search Services cwithout a traditional software installation.
+> IBM® Content Search Services container is a Docker image that enables you to quickly deploy IBM Content Search Services without a traditional software installation.

 #### `ICN` [IBM Content Navigator](https://github.com/ibm-ecm/container-icn)
 > IBM® Content Navigator (ICN) container is a Docker image that enables you to quickly deploy IBM Content Navigator to work with your container implementation of IBM Content Platform Engine.